Phil MeekinView Profile

-The rise of IVAs and the availability to apply for bankruptcy online has not only seen a fall in applications but also a drop in the stigma associated with the personal insolvency process.
+The rise of Individual Voluntary Arrangements (IVAs) and the ability to apply for bankruptcy online has not only seen a fall in applications, but also a drop in the stigma associated with personal insolvency.
 However, Jane Tully from the Money Advice Trust says that the best way to remove stigma is to educate and promote free money advice:

 “Given the economic uncertainty… our concern remains for the minority of households that are struggling financially or are relying on credit to make ends meet… We are therefore urging all borrowers to take stock of their household finances now – and to seek free advice.”

 It may be tough to remove the stigma of bankruptcy altogether; your credit rating will be negatively affected, and you will struggle to obtain credit.
 Once you’re made bankrupt, this will stay on your credit rating for six years as a warning to creditors of your credit history, and this could make certain parties reluctant to deal with you.

 Bankruptcy is still a serious matter, and dealing with debts as well as managing finances is vital to stay solvent.

 In recent years, the stigma attached to bankruptcy has changed.
 Although there are still punishments attached to being personally insolvent, there is a lot more help available for those individuals.
 It’s now easier to apply for personal bankruptcy, so you don’t have to go through the courts.
 Although this led to a rise in bankruptcies and personal insolvencies, a lot of this increase can be contributed to the additional use of Individual Voluntary Arrangements (IVAs), meaning people don’t have to go bankrupt to clear their debts.